nrdavid/whsun-docs/docs/programming/logging.md

     ```

     1. This will be the name of the module from which your code is in.
 Likely "**\_\_main\_\_**", at least in this case.

+???+ example

+    If you don't want to use the logger or are working in different language, you can still write `stdout` (standard output) and `stderr` (standard error) to a file with the following bash code:

+    ``` bash
+    some_command > file.log 2>&1
+    ```

+    1. `some_command`: Executes a command (which could be any valid program or script).

+    2. `>file.log`: Redirects the standard output (stdout) of the command to a file named `file.log`.
+If `file.log` doesn't exist, it is created; if it exists, its contents are overwritten.

+    3. `2>&1`: Redirects the standard error (stderr) (represented by file descriptor 2) to the same location as standard output (stdout) (represented by file descriptor 1).
+Essentially, this ensures that both the output and errors from the command are written to `file.log`.